 Summary: Folding bicycle helmets are easier to carry off the bike and could be useful for shared bicycle system users.
 There are some decent ones on the market, including some that meet US standards.

 Folding a helmet can make it easier to carry, so users of folding bicycles have always found them appealing.
-Users of shared bicycle programs would like a collapsible helmet they could tuck into a purse or briefcase and pull out when they use one of the shared bikes.
+Users of shared bicycle systems would like a collapsible helmet they could tuck into a purse or briefcase and pull out when they use one of the shared bikes.

-There is at least one folding helmet on the European market now, and two more have been announced in France and Italy.
-The current design by Biologic has two sides that fold into the center.
+Biologic has two sides that fold into the center.
 It does not meet the CPSC standard, so it is not available in the US market, but it meets the CEN standard and is sold in Europe.

-This page was updated or partially revised on: June 5, 2015.
+This page was updated or partially revised on: October 1, 2016.